Labels

 How to add legend labels?

 Click the background of the graph area.
-To highlight values on a graph, tick the box next to "Legend labels" in the Chart elements box of Presentation properties tab.
+To highlight values on a graph, tick the box next to 'Legend labels' in the Elements box of Presentation properties tab.